-These ideas listed below apply to all of the case studies or to any supply chain you design on your own.
-If you keep trying different ideas and looking at the simulation data that results, you will see the patterns.
+These ideas listed below apply to all of the case studies and to any supply chain you design on your own.
+If you keep trying different ideas and looking at the simulation results, you will see patterns and relationships between different entities in the supply chain.
 It may be frustrating at first, but there will be an “Aha!” moment if you keep at it.
 Here are some things to consider:

 Look at the rent costs of the facilities.
 How much storage space do you really need at each facility?
 If you reduce on-hand inventory at facilities then you can also reduce the amount of storage space needed and the daily rent paid on that storage space.

 When you open new stores or warehouses look for locations that are near good transportation routes such as major highway intersections.
 This will reduce travel times and transportation costs.

 Consider using rail transport when rail connections are available.
 Rail roads are a much less expensive way to move inventory than using trucks.
 Do research on the websites of major rail carriers and see where their rail lines go and see if you can locate stores or warehouses nearby.
 (Notice in the Cincinnati Seasonings case study the factory is located right near a major rail yard in Cincinnati).
 Consider opening a new DC to support company growth and new stores and locate that DC near a rail yard so you can ship product to the new DC from the factory using rail transport.
 And the DC can also use rails to ship to stores that are farther away than what a truck could reach in a few hours or less.